apiobuild/docs/content/docs/apps/chopin/order-settings/index.md

 ### Shipping Option

 Setup multiple options and the coresponding shipping cost.
 This will appear as a dropdown menu.

 You can also use this section to show pick-up dates/locations.

 ### Free Shipping

 Set a qualifying order total for free shipping.

 ### Delivery Zipcode

-{{< alert icon="⚠️" text="We currently only support US zipcodes." >}}

 We can validate customers' addresses based on a list or lists of zipcodes provided, so you don't have to worry out-of-zone delivery.
 Use commas (,) to separate zipcodes.